 Board of Directors

-Steven Oakey, Treasurer
+Steven Oakey, Board President

 Steve has worked in various corporate environments, primarily in Corporate Finance & Marketing.
 Throughout his years of corporate management, he also sang professionally with the San Francisco and Seattle Opera companies and he helped in various volunteer organizations.
 Since moving to Santa Fe in 2012, he has been on the Board of an HOA as well as volunteered with various theatre organizations.